 - Or you can see your stylist and she can add a blue or purple toner to your hair that will cover the yellowing a little longer than purple shampoo.
 Like the Manic Panic, it only lasts a couple of weeks.

 What Not To Do:

-I advise against all or any combination of these.
-Not only can they can cause more discoloration but they can also cause chemical trauma which can cause scalp irritation, dry, broken and damaged hair, and even hair loss.
+I advise against any combination of these, and using them as a single treatment, be very careful and know the risks.
+Not only can they cause more discoloration, they can also cause chemical trauma which could lead to scalp irritation, dry, broken, damaged hair, and even hair loss.

 - Hydrogen Peroxide: my advice; just don’t!
 I have also spoken to professionals who advise against this.
 Even though drug store hydrogen peroxide is only around 3% peroxide it will still act as bleach.
 This is a harsh treatment; you are bleaching your hair, and you could end up with more discolorations.
 It will dry your hair out, it can cause it to become brittle, fragile and ultimately cause severe breakage from the roots to the tips.

 True story: we had a black dog who needed a daily wound wash with hydrogen peroxide, after three days, his black hair was a brassy orange.§